Baby Skin Care Slideshow: Simple Tips to Keep Baby's Skin Healthy

 Infant Skin Doesn't Need Powdering

-Babies can inhale the very fine grains of talcum powder, which could cause lung problems.
-So it's best to avoid using talcum powder on your infant.
-A corn starch-based powder is considered safer.
-But yeast, which can cause diaper rash, feeds on corn starch.
-So to protect baby skin, you're better off skipping the powder.
+Babies can inhale the very fine grains of talcum powder or the larger particles of cornstarch, which could cause lung problems.
+So it's best to avoid using them on your infant.

 Newborn Skin: White Bumps (Milia)